peekay11/website/docs/publish/index.md

 ## Startup screen

-Startup screen is shown while the archive with 3rd-party site packages (Android only) is being unpacked and Python app is starting.
+Startup screen is shown while the archive (app.zip) with 3rd-party site packages (Android only) is being unpacked and Python app is starting.
 Startup screen is shown after boot screen.

 To enable startup screen in `pyproject.toml` for all target platforms: